run-llama/llama_index/docs/how_to/embeddings.md

 We introduce a wrapper class, [`LangchainEmbedding`](/reference/embeddings.rst), for integration into GPT Index.

-An example snippet is shown below (to use Huggingface embeddings):
+An example snippet is shown below (to use Huggingface embeddings) on the GPTListIndex:

 ```python
 from gpt_index import GPTListIndex, SimpleDirectoryReader